-The humanities encourage thoughtful exploration of ideas and expression and are critical to individual identity and collective culture.
+This competition encourages Educators Rising members to try out teaching a lesson in the arts, which include visual art, music, dance, media arts, and drama.
+The arts encourage creativity and self-expression and are critical to individual identity and collective culture.
 Great teachers in these subjects are the linchpins to the flourishing of an enlightened democracy.